stewartcelani/autodesk-construction-cloud-backup/README.md

 By default, ACCBackup will backup all projects in your account.

-It is used daily to backup 100~ projects (100 GB~) in 3 hours, 30 minutes.
+**Update 25/02/2023:**
+Since [initial release](https://github.com/stewartcelani/autodesk-construction-cloud-backup/releases) in May 2022 I've been using ACCBackup to run nightly backups of (now) 100~ projects @ 150 GB~ in 4 hours, 30 minutes without issues.

 ### Prerequities
 1. Create an app via https://forge.autodesk.com/.
 At the time of writing all the APIs the app we are creating will use are free.